-Katsavounidis et. al. [15] suggested a parameterless approach, which we call the KKZ method based on the initials of all the authors.
-KKZ chooses the first centers near the "edge" of the data, by choosing the vector with the highest norm as the first center.
+Katsavounidis et. al. (Katsavounidis, 1994) suggested a parameterless approach, which we call the KKZ method based on the initials of all the authors.
+KKZ chooses the first center near the "edge" of the data, by choosing the vector with the highest norm as the first center.
 Then, it chooses the next center to be the point that is farthest from the nearest seed in the set chosen so far.
 This method is very inexpensive (O(kn)) and is easy to implement.
 It does not depend on the order of points and is deterministic by nature; as single run suffices to obtain the seeds.
 Thus KKZ satisfies criteria (1), (2), and (3) above.
 However, KKZ is sensitive to outliers, since the presence of noise at the edge of the dataset may cause a small set of outlier/noise points to make up a cluster (e.g. the dataset in Figure 1(b)).
+Note here that the KKZ method is similar to the 2-approximation solution of the k-center problem (Hochbaum & Shmoys, 1985).

-Bradley and Fayyad [7] proposed an initialization method that is suitable for large datasets.
+Bradley and Fayyad (Bradley & Fayyad, 1998) proposed an initialization method that is suitable for large datasets.
 We call their approach Subsample, since they take a small subsample (less than 5%) of the dataset and use k-means clustering on the subsample and record the cluster centers.
 This process is repeated and cluster centers from all the different iterations are accumulated in a dataset.
 Finally, a last round of k-means is performed on this dataset and the cluster centers of this round are returned as the initial seeds for the entire dataset.
 This method generally performs better than k-means and converges to the local optimal faster.
 However, it still depends on the random choice of the subsamples and hence, can obtain a poor clustering in an unlucky session.
 Among the criteria above, Subsample satisfies (1) and (2), and also (4) with high probability.

-More recently, Arthur and Vassilvitskii [2] proposed the k-means++ approach, which is similar to the KKZ method.
-However, when choosing the seeds, they do not choose the farthest point from the already chosen seeds, but choose a point with a probability proportional to its distance from the already chosen seeds.
-Note that, in KKZ the farthest point is chosen with probability 1, but in k-means++, the farthest point will be chosen with the probability proportional to the minimum distance of this point from already chosen seeds. k-means++ satisfies criteria (1) and (2), and also (4) with high probability.
+More recently, Arthur and Vassilvitskii (Arthur & Vassilvitskii, 2007) proposed the k-means++ approach where the seed selection is similar to the KKZ method.
+However for seed, k-means++ does not take the farthest point from the already chosen seeds, but it selects a point with a probability proportional to its distance from the already chosen seeds.
+Thus, in KKZ the farthest point is chosen with probability 1, but in k-means++, probability of this selection is proportional to the minimum distance of this point from already chosen seeds. k-means++ satisfies criteria (1) and (2), and also (4) with high probability.
 Note that due to the probabilistic selection of points, different runs have to be performed to obtain a good clustering.
+The problem of obtaining poor local optimal solution by k-means is also addressed in the domain of fuzzy clustering (Bezdek et. al., 2005).
+The most notable method in this domain named "Competitive Agglomeration" (CA) is proposed by Frigui and Krishnapuram (Frigui & Krishnapuram, 1997).
+CA starts with a large number of cluster seeds that provide a good initial sampling of the entire dataset.
+As the algorithm progresses, adjacent clusters compete for data points, and the weaker ones progressively disappear.
+Authors show that the remaining seeds (and the final clustering) has enhanced ability to overcome the poor local optimal solution of regular k-means that generally arises from the bad seed selection.
+In this article we, however, restrict our discussion on hard (non-fuzzy) seed selection methods.